Sales Funnel Metrics

 What Are Sales Funnel Metrics?

-Sales funnel metrics are a group of important metrics and key performance indicators (KPIs) that evaluate the end-to-end performance and efficiency of customer acquisition.
+Sales funnel metrics are key performance indicators (KPIs) that test the efficiency of customer acquisition.
 These metrics prompt collaboration between the sales and marketing teams to consider where to improve the marketing strategy and sales process while also keeping a financial perspective on department spend and budget allocation down the line.

 Your sales funnel is a stage-by-stage representation of your new-business pipeline — the journey from net new lead all the way to closed-won opportunities when a new customer signs on.